8 vehicle crash in Lincoln claims 2 lives, injures others - NewsBreak

 8 vehicle crash in Lincoln claims 2 lives, injures others

-The Nebraska State Patrol is investigating a multi-vehicle crash that resulted in two fatalities and several injuries on Saturday on Interstate 80 in Lincoln.
+The Nebraska State Patrol is investigating a multi-vehicle crash that resulted in two fatalities and several injuries this morning on Interstate 80 in Lincoln.
 At approximately 9:25 a.m.
 Saturday, units from the Nebraska State Patrol, Lancaster County Sheriff’s Office, Lincoln Police Department, and Lincoln Fire and Rescue were dispatched to the scene of a multi-vehicle crash on westbound Interstate 80 near the 27th Street interchange in Lincoln.
-Several bystanders also rushed to the scene to assist those involved in the crash.northplattepost.com
+Several bystanders also rushed to the scene to assist those involved in the crash.panhandlepost.com

 Comments / 0